simon-ess/training-vm/doc/vagrant.md

 Before creating a VM set the following environment variables as required:

-- `VAGRANT_VM_CPUS`: to the number of CPUS to allocate to the VM.
+- `VAGRANT_VM_CPUS`: number of CPUs to allocate to the VM.
-- `VAGRANT_ANSIBLE_ARGS`: additional arguments to pass to the anisble-playbook command.
+- `VAGRANT_ANSIBLE_ARGS`: additional arguments to pass to the ansible-playbook command.

-Default cpus count is `VAGRANT_VM_CPUS=4`.
-For maximum performance set CPUS to the number of physical CPUS on a Windows host, or the number of logical CPUS on a Linux Host (according to giles tests).
+Default CPU count is `VAGRANT_VM_CPUS=4`.
+For maximum performance set CPUS to the number of physical CPUs on a Windows host, or the number of logical CPUs on a Linux Host (according to giles' tests).

 The following example is to bring up the rocky distro.
 Change the distro name to the one you want to use or supply a list of distros separated by spaces.
 ```bash